Diyckstra/terraform-provider-deyckstra/website/docs/d/iam_users.md

 layout: "aws"
 page_title: "aws_iam_users"
 description: |-
-  Provides ARNs and names of selected IAM users.
+  Provides information about the ARNs and names of selected IAM users.
 ---

 # Data Source: aws_iam_users

-Provides ARNs (Amazon Resource Names) and the names of selected IAM users.
+Provides information about the ARNs (Amazon Resource Names) and names of selected IAM users.

 ## Example Usage